Tutorial (GUI mode)

 Run your first optimization

 generator1 in the Algorithm section.
-In the Environment + VOCS section, select the sphere_2d environment that shipped with Badger.
+In the Environment + VOCS section, select the sphere_2d

-To archive the above configuration, simply click the blank cell on top of the checkboxes in the variable table to include all the two variables in the routine, then click the Add Current button in the Initial Points section to add the current values of the variables as the initial points where the optimization starts from.
+Now we can shape our optimization problem by configuring the VOCS.
+Click the blank cell on top of the checkboxes in the variable table to include all the variables.
+If automatic mode is enabled, the Initial Points table should populate after this action.
+If it's not enabled, click the Add Current button in the Initial Points section to add the current values of the variables as the initial points where the optimization starts from.
 You of course can add more initial points as you wish but for now let's keep it simple -- we only start the run from the current values.
 Finally check the f

 observable shown in the objectives table and change the rule (direction of the optimization) to MAXIMIZE